iamshubham611/Inventory-Manager/README.md

-# Inventory-Manager: This Application is used to assign and track the inventory in an organistaion.
+# Inventory-Manager: This Application is used to assign and track the inventory in an organizataion.